leptimax/C-Battleship/README.md

 ## Licence

-This project is the intellectual property of leptimax and can be used ONLY for a non commercial usage without authorization.
+This project is the intellectual property of Dabbing Meerkats Studio and can be used ONLY for a non commercial usage without authorization.